Exergist/BigKNOBv2/README.md

 # qmk.BigKNOBv2

 ## What is this?
-QMK files for BigKNOBv2 macropad controller with RGB key switches.
+QMK files for BigKNOBv2 macropad controller with RGB LED key switches.

 ## Key Map (v7.0)